Soundscape Captioning using Sound Affective Quality Network and Large Language Model: Abstract

 \section{Abstract}

 We live in a rich and varied acoustic world, which is experienced by individuals or communities as a \emph{soundscape}.
-Computational auditory scene analysis, disentangling acoustic scenes by detecting and classifying events, focuses on objective attributes of sounds, such as their category and temporal characteristics, ignoring the effect of sounds on people and failing to explore the relationship between sounds and the emotions they evoke within a context.
-To fill this gap and to automate soundscape analysis, which traditionally relies on labour-intensive subjective ratings and surveys, we propose the soundscape captioning (SoundSCap) task.
-SoundSCap generates context-aware soundscape descriptions by capturing the acoustic scene, event information, and the corresponding human affective qualities.
-To this end, we propose an automatic soundscape captioner (SoundSCaper) composed of an acoustic model, SoundAQnet, and a general large language model (LLM).
-SoundAQnet simultaneously models multi-scale information about acoustic scenes, events, and perceived affective qualities, while LLM generates soundscape captions by parsing the information captured by SoundAQnet to a common language.
-The soundscape caption's quality is assessed by a jury of 16 audio/soundscape experts.
-The average score (out of 5) of SoundSCaper-generated captions is lower than the score of captions generated by two soundscape experts by 0.21 and 0.25, respectively, on the evaluation set and the model-unknown mixed external dataset with varying lengths and acoustic properties, but the differences are not statistically significant.
-Overall, SoundSCaper-generated captions show promising performance compared to captions annotated by soundscape experts.
-The models' code, LLM scripts, human assessment data and instructions, and expert evaluation statistics are all publicly available.
+Computational auditory scene analysis, disentangling acoustic scenes by detecting and classifying events, focuses on objective attributes of sounds, such as their category and temporal characteristics, ignoring their effects on people, such as the emotions they evoke within a context.
+To fill this gap, we propose the \mybluehl{affective soundscape captioning (ASSC)} task, which enables automated soundscape analysis, thus avoiding labour-intensive subjective ratings and surveys in conventional methods.
+With soundscape captioning, context-aware descriptions are generated for soundscape by capturing the acoustic scenes (ASs), audio events (AEs) information, and the corresponding human affective qualities (AQs).
+To this end, we propose an automatic soundscape captioner (SoundSCaper) system composed of an acoustic model, i.e. SoundAQnet, and a large language model (LLM).
+SoundAQnet simultaneously models multi-scale information about ASs, AEs, and perceived AQs, while the LLM describes the soundscape with captions by parsing the information captured with SoundAQnet. \mybluehl{ SoundSCaper is assessed by two juries of 32 people.
+In expert evaluation, the average score of SoundSCaper-generated captions is slightly lower than that of two soundscape experts on the evaluation set D1 and the external mixed dataset D2, but not statistically significant.
+In layperson evaluation, SoundSCaper outperforms soundscape experts in several metrics on datasets D1 and D2.
+In addition to human evaluation, compared to other automated audio captioning (AAC) systems with and without LLM, SoundSCaper performs better on the ASSC task in several natural language processing (NLP) based metrics.
+Overall, SoundSCaper performs well in human subjective evaluation and various objective captioning metrics, and the generated captions are comparable to those annotated by soundscape experts. } The model, source code, LLM scripts, human assessment data, instructions, and evaluation statistics are all publicly available.